Vinax89/bluebubbles-app/CONTRIBUTING.md

 Once you have made all your changes, follow these instructions:

 1. Login to GitHub's website
-2. Go to your forked `BlueBubbles-Android-App` repository
+2. Go to your forked `bluebubbles-app` repository
 3. Go to the `Pull requests` tab
 4. Create a new Pull request, merging your changes into the main `development` branch
 5. Please include the following information with your pull request:
     * The problem
     * What your code solves
     * How you fixed it
-6. Once submitted, your changes will be reviewed, and hopefully committed into the master branch!
+6. Once submitted, your changes will be reviewed, and hopefully committed into the development branch!

 ## Getting GIF Keyboard Support